RustaceansKenya/community_forum/progress_summary.md

        - [link to poster](https://gdsc.community.dev/j/bgqeuuserywx9/)
        - [link to videos](https://www.youtube.com/watch?v=ZkFlbFqrp0Y)
        - [link to notes](https://github.com/RustaceansKenya/driver-development-book)
     The videos on youtube are incomplete.
-While editing them I realized that I was wrong in some explanations.
+While editing them, I realized that I was vague explanations on a major concept (ie The ABI).
 I would not wish to spread rumours.
     It's better to just write a book that can be corrected any time.
-    (I explained ABI wrongly...
-I still do not know the scope of what ABI entails haha)

 ## Fund Usage

 Recent funds (2) :
 - one for December
 - one for February

 ### December Fund